 There are a number of Facebook groups specifically for FIFO families.
 The main aim of these groups is to connect and support like-minded people.
 While some groups may be Australia-wide, after a while you may connect with people nearby and be able to form your own private group.

-There are many Facebook groups for local Brisbane FIFO families to connect with each other.
-Here are some of the groups we have found, but you can search for others in Brisbane or your local area on Facebook.
+Here are some of the groups we have found, but you can also search for via Facebook.